 2. Adding Time Into The Equation

-This point-space relationship of awareness and memory holds for every moment of our life.
-It never changes.
-This is reality itself.
+This point-space relationship of awareness and memory holds true for every moment of our life.
+It is always in balance.
+This is how memory and awareness work together.
 This is how life works during our lifetime.

 Now I want to add time into the equation.
 To understand what happens at the end of life we have to look at the dimension of time in addition to length, width, and death.
 Our awareness-memory equation, with time added in, looks like this:

 3. Take A Good Look At This Equation

 As we live, we only see the left side of the equation.